PrathamSingla15/ACM_Assignments/README.md

-# ACM Projects
+# ACM Assignments
-This repository contains projects for ACM.
+This repository contains weekly assignments of ACM.
 ## Some more information
-Today this is week-1 assignment.
+This is week-1 assignment.